MaxZabarka/sonic-ai/README.md

 </p>

 ## Why it's great:
- * Can be applied to almost level without any changes, and high success rate
+ * Can be applied to almost any level without any changes, and high success rate
  * Uses only pixel data.
 No in-game variables!
 (Except for Sonic's X position used to calculate reward)
  * Uses uncommon NEAT approach instead of A3C
  * Multiprocessed